stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 Get-VMCCommand
 ```

 We now need to get your Refresh Token from the VMC console.
-Switch back to or open the web browser and log intovmc.vmware.comvmc.vmware.com.
+Switch back to or open the web browser and log into **vmc.vmware.com**

 If you are not already logged in

 1. open a new tab
-2. click on the VMware Cloud on AWS shortcut
+2. click on the **VMware Cloud on AWS** bookmark shortcut
 3. Fill in your email address
 4. click on **Next**
 5. Click on the drop down next to your Name/Org ID